Virginians to vote on proposed amendment for bipartisan redistricting commission

 “For the first time ever in Virginia history, racial gerrymandering would be illegal in the state constitution,” Cannon said.

-He also pointed out that under the current system, if the minority party filed suit against a new map the case would go to the Virginia Supreme Court anyway.
+He also pointed out that under the current system, if the minority party filed suit against a new map, the case would go to the Virginia Supreme Court anyway.

 “Here’s how it compares to the current system: It’s an improvement,” Cannon said.
 Though a lifelong Democrat, he said he has no faith in politicians of either party to handle redistricting directly.
 “I don’t trust them not to gerrymander or to do something better because they haven’t proven that they could.”